Skip to main content

 Talking books

-Talking books can be found in the talking books library Legimus, and to get access you need to make an appointment with us here at the library.
-You can choose a time that suits you, and the talking books introduction can be held in the main library or on Zoom.
+Adapted books are accessed through the digital library Legimus.
+To make a Legimus account you need to make an appointment with the library.
+You can choose a time and place that suits you, we offer in-person meetings at the main library or online through Zoom.

 Book a resource room